 Because everyone is different and has different needs, as an Integrative practitioner I am able to use a variety of approaches in order to work with the individual.
-I do not favour any approach over another so work from a person-centred base and utilise Existential theory, Transactional Analysis, CBT and Schema Focused therapeutic approaches.
-I have been trained in Mindfulness and use that frequently in my sessions.
+I do not particularly favour any approach over another so work from a person-centred base and utilise Compassion Focused Therapy, Existential theory, Transactional Analysis, CBT and Schema Focused therapeutic approaches.
+I have been trained in Mindfulness and use that frequently in my sessions as well as in regular personal practice.
 I look to fit the therapy I use to the person, rather than the other way around.

 I am a Senior Accredited Integrative Counsellor/Psychotherapist and I qualified in 2003 with an Advanced Diploma in Integrative Counselling and Therapy (Psychology and Practice).